wuhulahu/PP-framework/README.md

 ✅ Accepted to **ICME 2025**

-This repository contains:
+This repository provides:

-- `PP.pdf` — Author’s accepted version (preprint)
+- `PP_experiments.pdf` — Selected experimental results from the accepted paper.
+For sharing purposes only; core content such as methodology and theoretical analysis is not included.
-- `pp_poster.pdf` — For conference presentation
+- `PP_ICME2025_Poster.pdf` — The official poster presented at ICME 2025.
-- `supplementary_material.pdf` — Supplementary Experiments the PP Framework
+- `PP_supplementary_experiments.pdf` — Additional experiments, ablation studies, and visualizations to further support the proposed PP framework.

-⚠️ **Note**: The final IEEE-formatted version is not included here.
+⚠️ **Note**: The final IEEE-formatted version of the paper is not included here due to copyright restrictions.
 Once published, the official version will be available via IEEE Xplore.